 This animated visualization of precession, eccentricity, and obliquity is simple and straightforward and provides text explanations.
 It is a good starting place to show Milankovitch cycles.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials

 Great addition to lesson about Milankovitch cycles and orbital forcing.

-The orbital parameters that are responsible for the Milankovitch cycles are visualized in this animation.
+The orbital parameters that are responsible for the Milankovitch cycles are illustrated in this animation.

 The following resources are more advanced with more layers for exploration.
 These should be used after students have a basic understanding of the parameters.

-Use the below Applet for investigation of the cycles overlapped with temperature data.
+An Applet for investigation of the cycles along with temperature data.
 This is good to use after the students understand the basic principles of the cycles.

 Animations are small and need to be projected for use in a classroom.